DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 _Image source: [Cloudflare WAF Product Brief](https://www.cloudflare.com/static/9fd7253e4009caaa928a67ecca5d2709/WAF_product_brief_Fall_2022__1_.pdf)_

 If you're seeking an alternative to CAPTCHA or unable to invest in the more comprehensive Bot Management solution, consider utilizing the privacy-preserving **[Turnstile](https://developers.cloudflare.com/turnstile/)** as a safeguard against malicious bots.
 Learn more about it's capabilities in the [Cloudflare is free of CAPTCHAs; Turnstile is free for everyone](https://blog.cloudflare.com/turnstile-ga) blog post.
+Furthermore, you have the option to seamlessly [integrate Turnstile into the WAF](https://blog.cloudflare.com/integrating-turnstile-with-the-cloudflare-waf-to-challenge-fetch-requests/).
+This allows web administrators to incorporate the Turnstile code snippet into their websites and subsequently configure the Cloudflare WAF to handle these requests.

 Moreover, for those seeking to scrutinize content uploaded to an application, **[WAF Content Scanning](https://developers.cloudflare.com/waf/about/content-scanning/)** can prove beneficial.
 When activated, content scanning endeavors to identify content objects, including uploaded files, and scans them for malicious signatures such as malware.
 It is advisable to establish a detailed WAF Custom Rule, specifying the URI Path where the content is uploaded, to promptly block any detected malicious content objects.